Olamide-the-analyst/ADVENTURE-WORKS/README.md

 # ADVENTURE WORKS ANALYSIS
 # 🚲 AdventureWorks Sales Dashboard

 Welcome to my **AdventureWorks Sales Analysis** project!
-This interactive dashboard is designed to provide a comprehensive overview of sales performance using the AdventureWorks dataset—a fictional company selling bikes and accessories.
+This interactive dashboard is designed to provide a comprehensive overview of sales performance using the AdventureWorks dataset.
+Adventure works is a fictional company selling bikes and accessories.

 ---